-This policy should be read in conjunction with school policies for Anti-Bullying, Equalities, E-Safety and Tackling Radicalisation and Extremism (PREVENT).
+This policy should be read in conjunction with school policies for Safeguarding, Anti-Bullying, Equalities, Online Safety and Tackling Radicalisation & Extremism (PREVENT); Staff/relatives,

-At Amble Links First School the vision we are striving to achieve states that we are a 'happy, safe and welcoming' place where all are 'expected and challenged to perform and behave to a high standard in every aspect of their school life'.
+At Amble Links First School the vision we strive to achieve states that we are a 'happy, safe and welcoming' place where all are 'expected and challenged to perform and behave to a high standard in every aspect of their school life'.
 Our Behaviour Policy is a key document to support the achievement of this vision.
-We believe that 'the quality of teaching, learning and behaviour in schools are inseparable issues, and the responsibility of all staff.'
+We believe that the quality of teaching, learning and behaviour in schools are inseparable issues, and the responsibility of all staff.